falstro/joqe/README.md

 If the root object is an array and not an object, you cannot use `[0]` directly, as this is a construct expression (see below) that creates an array with the zero as the single entry.
-To select the root element, use `/`.
-This tells the parser that we're looking at a path, thus `/[0]` would select element zero of the root array.
-This is also valid when using objects, i.e. `/.meta`, but the root object is implied.
+To select the root element, use `.`.
+This tells the parser that we're looking at a path, thus `.[0]` would select element zero of the root array.
+This is also valid when using objects, i.e. `.meta`, but the root object is implied.

-The `/` refers to the current node being evaluated, which in the global context would be the root node.
+The `.` refers to the current node being evaluated, which in the global context would be the root node.
 When evaluating filters, it refers to the node the filter is being matched against.
 Consider this matrix document